KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_pool_and_sets.md

 ## Multiple descriptor sets

 As some of the structures and function calls hinted at, it is actually possible to bind multiple descriptor sets simultaneously.
-You need to specify a descriptor layout for each descriptor set when creating the pipeline layout.
+You need to specify a descriptor set layout for each descriptor set when creating the pipeline layout.
 Shaders can then reference specific descriptor sets like this:

 ```glsl
 layout(set = 0, binding = 0) uniform UniformBufferObject { ... }